 Armenia, with vulnerable natural and agro-ecosystems in a predominantly mountainous landform with arid climate conditions, and a history of droughts and uneven distribution of water resources, is among the sensitive countries in the Europe and Central Asian Region to global environmental changes.
 Small farmers, and especially poor women farmers, are disproportionately bearing the consequences of climate change impacts due to poor or no infrastructure and assets, among other reasons.

-The project has been used community-based approach to achieve desired impact as noted below:
+The project has used community-based approach to achieve desired impact as noted below: